 Sister Kenny was a child of the bush.
 She was born at Kelly's Gully, New South Wales, Australia.
 In the 18th and 19th centuries, many convicts were sent from the British Isles to Australia, and, along with the large number of their descendants, helped build the country.
 Kenny's mother, Mary Moore, was the granddaughter of James Moore, who was transported from Ireland to Australia in 1828 for stealing a horse.
 She was the fifth of nine children, two of whom died early in life.
 "Eliza," as her family called her, loved the outdoors.
 "Every chance she got, she jumped on a horse bareback and was off into the bush riding like a wild thing," according to Wade Alexander, author of Elizabeth Kenny: Maverick Heroine of the Polio Treatment Controversy.

 During a period of convalescence from a broken wrist, Kenny studied anatomy books and a model skeleton that belonged to her physician, Aeneas McDonnell, who became a lifelong friend and mentor.
 While living in Guyra with a cousin, she may have received some basic nursing teaching from a local midwife and a local physician.
-In 1911, she returned to Nobby, New South Wales, where her family was now living, and began working as an unofficial bush nurse.
+In 1911, she returned to Nobby, Queensland, where her family was now living, and began working as an unofficial bush nurse.

 She earned enough money from brokering potato sales between farmers and markets to open a cottage hospital in Clifton, not far from Nobby.
 There she treated her first cases of polio, following the advice of local doctors.